umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions.md

 ![Deployment build started](images/Deploying-meta-data.png)

-The build server that has been set up will go through the steps in the YAML file. once it is done we can see that the deployment have gone through succesfully:
+The build server will go through the steps in the YAML file, and once it is done the deployment have gone through succesfully:

 ![Deployment Complete](images/deployment-complete.png)

 You can now start creating content on the local machine.
 Once you create something like a Document Type, the changes are getting picked up in Git.

-When you're done making changes.
-Commit them and deploy them to Github.
+When you're done making changes, commit them and deploy them to Github.
-It will run the build server and extract the changes into the website in Azure.
+The build server will run and extract the changes into the website in Azure.

-This will only deploy the schema data for our local site to your website.

-to transfer content and media you will need to do so from the backoffice on your local project using the [queue for transfer feature](../../deployment-workflow/Content-Transfer).
+This will only deploy the schema data for our local site to your website, to transfer content and media you will need to do so from the backoffice on your local project using the [queue for transfer feature](../../deployment-workflow/Content-Transfer).